mmguinness/remote-book-club/README.md

 I would like to recieve an email every time a new book is selected

 As a RBC member
-So that I don't miss a suggestion
+So that I don't miss a discussion
-I would like to recieve an email reminder the morning of a book discussion with link
+I would like to recieve an email reminder the morning of a book discussion with a link
 ```

 </details>